UN urges immediate cease-fire in Syria

 He added: “There are today, around five armies fighting in Syria.
 There is already a very complex situation.”

-“The important thing for us is that the victims appreciate our work.
-I think that is, is very important ... and ... without praising ourselves, the reports became some authoritative contribution for the interpretation of human rights law.”
+Rival groups have been blamed for atrocities since Syria’s conflict broke out in March 2011 with anti-regime protests that morphed into a civil war.
+They run jails where wide violations are reported against detainees.

+The more than 30-page report is based on 2,658 interviews with victims and witnesses conducted from 2011 to the end of 2020, in addition to photographs, videos, satellite imagery, official documents and reports from multiple sources.
-The Commission of Inquiry’s 30-plus page report was based on over 2,500 interviews done over 10 years and investigations into more than 100 specific detention facilities.

-It documents historical and continuing detention-related violations and abuses by nearly every major party that has controlled territory in Syria since 2011.
+It is also based on investigations into more than 100 specific detention facilities, history documents and continued detention-related violations and abuses by nearly every major party that has controlled territory in Syria since 2011.

 “The wealth of evidence collected over a decade is staggering, yet the parties to the conflict, with very few exceptions, have failed to investigate their own forces,” said Commissioner Karen Koning AbuZayd.

-“The focus appears to be on concealing, rather than investigating crimes committed in the detention facilities.”
+“The focus appears to be on concealing, rather than investigating crimes committed in the detention facilities,” she added.

+Hanny Megally, a member of the U.N. commission, told reporters after the release of the report that the commission is pressing for people's release because of the spread of coronavirus around the world.
+He warned that overcrowded prisons and lack of hygiene “are breeding grounds for this pandemic that will spread.”

+The commission also urged the regime in Damascus to take urgent steps to reveal the fate of the missing.
+The report appeals on all parties to halt and prevent violations, immediately release specific groups of individuals, allow independent monitoring of detention facilities and provide support to victims.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.